 “Nature will always push the field of structural engineering...
 We are always adapting and updating in order to hold back the forces of nature."

-Maggie has been providing efficient structural designs and exemplary customer service for more than 10 years.
-Having worked in California for her entire career, she has a deep understanding of the area's stringent seismic requirements.
+Maggie has been providing clients with efficient structural designs and exemplary customer service for more than a decade.
+She currently oversees the firm's Irvine office, where she mentors staff and keeps tabs on surrounding market trends.
+Having worked in California her entire career, Maggie has a deep understanding of the area's stringent seismic requirements.
 She has overseen a diverse collection of projects, including commercial, institutional, military, mixed-use, and residential, utilizing a wide range of building materials, including wood, reinforced and pre-stressed concrete, steel and masonry.
 Maggie strives to maintain consistent communication with clients throughout projects, from initial designs to groundbreaking to ribbon cutting.

 - What is your favorite part about the profession?